chengxianga2008/node-cryptojs-aes/README.md

 The logic of browser decryption also can be divided into two parts.

 ##### Part 1
-retrieve passphrase with a AJAX call
+Retrieve passphrase with a AJAX call
 ```javascript
 // define server passphrase JSONP path
 var passphrase_url = "http://localhost:3000/crypto/passphrase?callback=?";